SergiyOlefirenko/testInterviewPreparation/01_manual_qa/09_scrum.md

 - **Duration**: Usually arount one hour per week of iteration. e.g. a two-week sprint kicks off with a two-hour planning meeting.

 - **Purpose**: Coming into the scrum meeting, the Product owner will have a prioritized product backlog.
-They discuss each item wiht the development team, and the group collectively estimates the effort involved.
+They discuss each item with the development team, and the group collectively estimates the effort involved.
 The development team will then make a sprint forecast outlining how much work the team can complete from the product backlog.
 That body of work then becomes the sprint backlog.

 ### Daily Scrum